-Provides students with an overview of United States immigration laws.
+Provides an overview of United States immigration laws.
 Includes review and study of many critical immigration law doctrines, including nationality and citizenship, inadmissibility and deportability grounds, the worldwide immigrant selection system, basic administrative law concepts, asylum and refugee law, and defenses to deportation.
-Students will have an opportunity to analyze fact situations, review caselaw, draft documents and apply remedies, principles and doctrines discussed in the class.
-Recommended: PL 101.
+Includes analyzing fact situations, reviewing caselaw, drafting documents and applying remedies, principles and doctrines.
+Prerequisite: PL 101.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.

 - To find textbooks, you need the CRN, Campus, Term & Course Number (ex.
 BA101).